April Birthstone The Diamond

 Choosing a diamond

-If you are looking for a gemstone that sparkles the most the diamond is the right stone for you.
-When cut and polished well the diamond has the best possible lustre of any other gem.
+The diamond is a suitable stone for you if you are looking for a gemstone that sparkles the most.
+When cut and polished well, the diamond has the best possible lustre of any other gem.

-The diamond has been admired for centuries with historian estimating that tit was first tradeds as early as 4 BC.
+The diamond has been admired for centuries, with historians estimating that it was first traded as early as 4 BC.

 One possible reason besides its sparkle that a diamond is admired and valued is the process by which it is formed well below the earth’s crust, then forced upward until it is uncovered.

-India is the first country where the diamond became popular with the Moghuls and Imperial Colony mining diamonds along three major rivers.
+India was the first country where diamonds became popular, with the Moghuls and Imperial Colony mining diamonds along three major rivers.

 a diamond - a gift to show true love

-Whether you have a landmark birthday or anniversary in April or want to tell someone special that you love them giving a diamond means giving a perfectly beautiful gift that will honestly stand the test of time.
+Whether you have a landmark birthday or anniversary in April or want to tell someone special that you love them, giving a diamond means giving a wonderful gift that will stand the test of time.

-If you want to learn more about what makes a diamond so special, discover more about the diamond 4C’s or how it can be incorporated into a unique jewellery piece then you need to peak to an expert in both jewellery design and diamonds.
+Suppose you want to learn more about what makes a diamond so special, discover more about the diamond 4C’s or how I can be incorporated them into a unique jewellery piece.
+In that case, you need to speak to a jewellery design and diamond expert.

-Call me today my consultations are free, informative and without any obligation to buy
+Call me today.
+My consultations are free, informed I can incorporate active and without any obligation to buy